lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-3/readme.md

-## Metrodata Academy SIBKM DevSecOps Task 3: Versioning
+# Metrodata Academy SIBKM DevSecOps Task 3: Versioning

+## Objective

 - Establish a team.
 - Simulate the implementation of the following Git commands on each team member's machine (include screenshots):